Arlington Businesses Destroyed by Fire

 The business incubator provides mentorship and development assistance to stylists and barbers, most go on to open their own shops.

-It is also where the husband-and-wife host empowerment meetings helping working mothers become financially successful.
+It is also where the husband-and-wife hosted empowerment meetings helping working mothers become financially successful.

 It is now the Starks trying to rebuild.